 The organ was completed shortly before Christmas 2006 and received its first public demonstration in a traditional Festival of Carols service which was recorded for broadcast on the local radio station later the same day and again on Christmas day.
 It will also be used for various festivals in Norfolk including its annual Arts Festival.

-View the Specification of the organ of St Paul's Episcopal Church (completed 2006)
+View the Specification of the organ of St Paul's Episcopal Church (completed 2006) and the pipe scales.

 Casework and Technical Design Aidan Nutter